Unpretentious Krong Kampot better known as just Kampot in southern Cambodia is slowly becoming a popular destination on a traveller’s map.

 The lure of a quieter charming riverside town especially after Phnom Penh and travelling through Cambodia for almost one month, is appealing.

-The medium-sized KSRV Transport Co. bus from Phnom Penh was supposed to only take about 3 hours.
+The medium-sized KSRV Transport Co. bus from Phnom Penh is supposed to only take around 3 hours.
 However, in true Cambodian fashion, this journey took 5 hours.

 Bus travel in SE Asia

-Finally underway, the bus will stop anywhere and everywhere along the route to pick-up or drop-off passengers.
-Nothing is designated, no matter what you pay for the trip or whether it’s a VIP bus.
+Finally underway, the bus stops anywhere and everywhere along the route to pick-up or drop-off passengers.
+Nothing is designated, no matter what you pay for the journey or whether it’s a VIP bus.
 If there’s money to be made, then money the driver will make…

-Apparently, there’s an abandoned French hill station at the top of the mountain but also this area is being destroyed by a US$1 billion casino development; see it while you can, sadly, I didn’t.
+Apparently, there’s an abandoned French hill station at the top of the mountain but also this area is being destroyed by a US$1 billion casino development – see it while you can.

-Wander around the riverside you’ll see run down colonial buildings (Old Town) but its peaceful just promenading along the riverfront (it’s a long walk).
+Wander around the riverside and you’ll bump into run down colonial buildings (Old Town), but its very peaceful just promenading along the riverfront – it’s a long walk.